-We’re committed to operating sustainably by continuously working to measure and reduce our carbon footprint at every stage of our bottle’s lifecycle: from the materials we use and produce, to bottling, transportation, and recycling.
+We are committed to operating more sustainably by continuously working to measure and reduce our carbon footprint at every stage of our bottle life cycle from the materials we use, to production, bottling, transportation and recycling.

 We are continuously optimizing to lessen our environmental impact by increasing efficiency whenever possible.
-For example, we transport about 75% of our bottles from our factory by train in France to harbors because trains produce a carbon footprint 10x smaller than trucks. evian has partnered with the Environmental Defense Fund Climate Corps program to advance local transportation carbon emission reduction and our logistics team is equipped with a carbon calculator to help incorporate carbon impact into decision making
+For example, knowing that train transportation carbon footprint is 10x smaller than trucks in France, we transport about 90% of our bottles from our factory to our warehouses by train.
+Another initiative is that our logistics team is equipped with a carbon calculator to help incorporate carbon impact into decision making.

 *excludes label and cap